 What If My Aid Package Changes Midyear?

-Aid may shift if income or enrollment status changes.
-Notify your financial aid office to request a reassessment.
+Aid can shift if income, family size, or enrollment status changes.
+Notify your financial aid office promptly to request a reassessment.

 Does FAFSA Cover All Classes Each Semester?

-Yes, if the courses count toward a degree and meet federal eligibility.
-Dropping below half-time can affect aid.
+Yes, as long as the courses count toward your degree and meet federal eligibility.
+Remedial or repeated coursework may be capped, and dropping below half-time affects most aid.